PFython/time_is_money/README.md

     C:\> tim.pyw CLIENT TASK

-_(I've used capital letters for emphasis but you can use whatever case you want.
-Also no need for quotation marks if you use underscores or a single word for CLIENT or TASK)._
+> _I've used capital letters for emphasis but you can use whatever case you want.
+Also no need for quotation marks if you use underscores or a single word for CLIENT or TASK._

 Stop recording time for the latest log entry: